English

 Noun Concept

-Categories: Conservation laws, Equations of physics, Pages using sidebar with the child parameter, Energy (physics), All articles needing additional references
+Categories: Equations of physics, Pages using sidebar with the child parameter, Articles with short description, All articles needing additional references, History of ideas

 EN